Countering Threats and Attacks on Our Judges Act

 Key Provisions

-• Authorizes funding for State judicial threat intelligence center
+- Authorizes financial and technical support for a State judicial threat intelligence and resource center.

 Evidence Chain: